MicrosoftDocs/azure-stack-docs/AKS-Hybrid/get-on-demand-logs.md

 ---

-# Get on-demand logs for troubleshooting in AKS enabled by Azure Arc
+# Get on-demand logs for troubleshooting

-This article describes how to collect full on-demand logs and send them to Microsoft support.
+This article describes how to collect full on-demand logs and send them to Microsoft support for troubleshooting issues with AKS enabled by Azure Arc.

 ## Prepare the SSH key